rndsolutions/docs.hawkcd.io/docs/concepts/index.md

 ``Source``  - Path to ``Artifact``.
 ``Destination`` - Path to server destination where artifacts to be stored (optional).

-Upload Artifact task uses relative paths.
-The ``Agent`` takes the artifact from its working directory
+Upload Artifact task uses relative paths. ``Agent`` uploads artifact to ``Server``.
-and uploads it to a  ``Server`` destination.
 Artifact must be  must be on the agents directory in order to be uploaded to the ``Server``.

 Full path to ``Source`` - ``Agent/Pipelines/<PipelineName>/``.